snimmagadda1/s11a.com/content/06-04-2021/index.md

 ### The `ItemReader` interface

 The reader itself is super generic and is only responsible for reading a line of data and incrementing the cursor.
 It handles the input to a step.
 When all data is read, it should return null so the framework knows when the end has been reached.
-The reader is responsible for opening and closing connections and allocationg resources needed to perform the reads.
+The reader is responsible for opening and closing connections and allocating resources needed to perform the reads.

 ```java
 public interface ItemReader<T> {